 The star is trying her hand at dancing instead of acting.
 She is best known for her roles as Penelope Alvarez on the Netflix and Pop TV sitcom One Day at a Time, Darci Factor in The CW comedy Jane the Virgin, and Vanessa Diaz on the HBO drama Six Feet Under.

-Jeannie is a television host and stylist.
-She is best known for her work on the makeover show How Do I Look? and the syndicated daytime talk show The Real.
+Television host and stylist Jeannie, who is best known for her work on the makeover show How Do I Look? and the syndicated daytime talk show The Real, was forced to withdraw in week eight of the show due to a medical emergency.

 It’s about to get hot in here, because US rapper Nelly is also joining the DWTS line-up.